Learn more about nonprofit marketing consultants here.

 Along with strategic planning, here are the specific actions nonprofit marketing consultants might help you with when executing their plan:

 • Copywriting.
-On the surface, you may think your nonprofit doesn’t need to write out that many marketing materials beyond a few emails.
-However, in reality, most nonprofits need a lot of copy for a variety of tasks, including their fundraising letters, thank you messages, social media posts, event invitations, grant applications, and more.
-Not to mention, compelling copy can be the determining factor in whether someone engages further with your nonprofit.
+Compelling copy can be the determining factor in whether someone engages further with your nonprofit.
+Most nonprofits need a lot of copy for a variety of tasks, including their fundraising letters, thank-you messages, social media posts, event invitations, grant applications, and more.

 • Content management.
 Content management includes all the tasks that need to be completed after your content is created, such as posting or sending it, managing a messaging calendar, and tracking engagement rates.
 Your marketing consultant can help you refine your content management strategy and make adjustments based on the results you’re currently seeing.